ThomasVrancken/info9023-mlops/README.md

 # INFO9023 - Machine Learning Systems Design

-The course of Machine Learning System Designs (or MLOps) aims at enabling students to truly build fully functional "user-ready" ML applications.
-It will look at the whole lifecycle of building a real world ML application, from a technical and functional perspective.
+The course of Machine Learning System Designs (or MLOps) aims at enabling students to truly build fully functional "user-ready" ML systems.
+It will look at the whole lifecycle of building a real world ML application.
 At the end of the course, students will be familiar with key tools and frameworks of MLOps.

 We are in the early days of the AI revolution, which is expected to bring a large impact to many industries.
-There is a large demand for skilled engineers who are able to build ML applications.
+There is a large demand for skilled engineers who are able to build ML systems.

 Bringing a Machine Learning application to production requires many more efforts than solely the ML model development.
 Famously, there is a large hidden technical debts in designing and implementing all the components coming around your model.

 This course and material contained in this repo aims at closing that technical debt by providing essential tools and best practices in MLOps.

-The material is not meant to be challenging but rather try to bring a maximum of concepts in an assimilable and enjoyable way for students.

 ## Logistic
-- **Team**:
+- **Teaching Staff**:
   - Thomas Vrancken (Instructor): t.vrancken@uliege.be
   - Matthias Pirlet (Teaching Assistant): Matthias.Pirlet@uliege.be
-- **Lecture time**: The first lecture will be held at 8:30 on the 05/02/2024.
-Following lectures will be held at **9:00** !
-- **Lecture place**: B28 R.75 (0/75) [Liège Sart-Tilman - Polytech]
+- **Class time & place**: Classes are held from **9:00** to **12:30** every Monday in B28 R.75 (0/75) [Liège Sart-Tilman - Polytech]
-- **Office hours**: You can ask any question by email, during (or after) classes or in person during open office hours every Monday till 18:00 in office 77B (building B28).
+- **Support**: You can ask any question by **email**, during (or after) **classes** or in person during **open office hours** every Monday till 18:00 in office 77B (building B28).
-- **Communication**:
-  - Main communication point will be Discord ([link](https://discord.gg/AVbAdNGR))
+- **Communication**: Main communication point will be Discord ([link](https://discord.gg/AVbAdNGR)).
+Official communication might also come by email.

 ## Agenda